 There was an awesome panel on Saturday morning about the Money Making Potential of Continuity programs.
 On the panel was Tim Kerber (http://www.membershipsiteowner.com) and Ryan Lee (http://www.ryanlee.com) … This was possibly the most inspirational of all of the sessions I attended — these guys have figured out how to engage, provide solid value to and monetize an audience.
 They offered a ton of little tips & tricks — but the best part was when Tim started putting numbers up on the projector about revenue coming from some of his membership sites — it was off the hook!

-That afternoon, I went back to WordCamp and attended an awesome session by Aaron Kronis (http://www.aaronkronis.com) on “Rockstar SEO” … He reviewed a lot of information that I already knew but also threw in several gems that will help in my SEO efforts in an ongoing basis.
+That afternoon, I went back to WordCamp and attended an awesome session by Aaron Kronis (http://www.aaronkronis.com) on “Rockstar SEO” … He reviewed a lot of information that I already knew but also used SEO speakers that will help in my SEO efforts in an ongoing basis.

 At 7pm, I met John Pozadzides (http://onemansblog.com), Cali Lewis (http://geekbrief.tv) and about 10 other people for a photowalk.
 This was the first photowalk — but really fun.
 We got some great shots of Vegas — in many interesting and different perspectives than you'd normally think of.
 Here are Cali's shots from the photowalk — I know you're dying to see mine 🙂 — I'll post them soon.

 Leo Laporte — Okay, I briefly talked to him and shook his hand — he was very nice — it was cool.